Machu Picchu Ticket 155 articles

 Huchuy Picchu, behind Machu Picchu, is the simplest alternative to climbing Huayna.
 It is the last option on the list; to tell the truth, it is not a true alternative but rather something of a consolation prize.
 Huchuy Picchu is the smallest peak of Machu Picchu and is located right next to Huayna Picchu.
 You will only be able to climb this mountain with valid tickets to enter Huayna Picchu mountain.
 The difference is that it is very small, the hike is much shorter and it is not particularly challenging.

 After the changes in the Machu Picchu tickets, new routes were enabled for the high season.
-The ticket for Machu Picchu and Huchuy Picchu, this ticket was placed so that it can be booked only during high season.
-There are only 50 entrance tickets and two schedules.
-The first one starts at 10:00 a.m. and the second one at 12:00 noon.
+The ticket for Machu Picchu and Huchuy Picchu, this ticket was Following changes to Machu Picchu ticketing, new routes have been made available for the high season.
+The Machu Picchu + Huchuy Picchu (Route 3D) ticket has been rebooked exclusively during the high season.
+It has only 50 admission tickets and two time slots.
+The first starts at 9:00 a.m. and the second at 11:00 a.m.

-Choose one of these two schedules so you can do the tour.
-It is recommended to do the tour at 10:00 a.m. to finish right at lunch time.
-While the second schedule could be done after having a small or light lunch.
+Choose one of these two times to complete the tour.
+It’s recommended to start the tour at 9:00 a.m. to finish right in time for lunch.
+The second time, you could do it after a small lunch.

 The small Huchuy Picchu Mountain next to the popular Huayna Picchu Mountain